 The RockyMounts Monorail 2-Bike Platform isn’t the most innovative bike rack on the market, but it offers numerous features to make transporting big, heavy bikes that much easier.
 For example, you can adjust the trays as needed to avoid bike interference.
 This platform bike rack also tilts down 30 degrees for easy hatch access.
 It also folds flat for convenient storage.

 Installation takes around five minutes, so you can get on your way that much faster.
 A locking hitch pin is included, as well as a cable lock and standard lock pods.
 An anti-wobble bolt prevents unwanted movement as you drive.

 An alternative is the RockyMounts BackStage Swing Away Platform, which swings away 180 degrees for uninterrupted access to the trunk.
-This e-bike rack carries up to two 60-pound bikes with tires up to 5 inches wide.
+This e-bike rack carries up to two 60-lb. bikes with tires up to 5″ wide.